junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 > S08E21 real timeline (2013.5.1)
 >
+> background:
+>
-> background Sam bad condition after 2 trials
+> Sam was going through three demon tablet trials, is sick and in a really bad condition after the second trial
+>
+> Crowley has Kevin and half of demon tablet, is torturing and about to kill Kevin
+>
+> Cas had angel tablet but then captured and tortured by Naomi and Crowley, Crowley has the angel tablet too

-> they find Metatron, ask for help.
+> Dean/Sam find Metatron, ask for his help.
 Metatron doesn't care about trials or Heaven/Hell, refuses to help.
 Instead, he's been reading all spn books by Chuck "Carver Edlund" and intrigued by destiel subplot.
-He tricks Dean into saying "I swear on Castiel's name" ("Do you still believe in love? then swear on the person you love the most to prove you still know what love is" Dean's threatened bc desperate to save Sam? want to swear on Sam but Metatron points out he's lying to himself bc that's responsibility), curses Dean's lips just to see a good story, and threatens Dean if he doesn't kiss Cas, Sam dies; if he does, Cas loses his grace/power and becomes human; and the curse can't be reversed or interfered by angel power, if Dean tries, Dean dies.
+He tricks Dean into saying "I swear on Castiel's name" ("Do you still believe in love? then swear on the person you love the most to prove you still know what love is" Dean's threatened because he's desperate to save Sam. want to swear on Sam but Metatron points out he's lying to himself because that's responsibility, so Dean has to say "I swear on Castiel's name"), curses Dean's lips just to see a good story, and threatens Dean if he doesn't kiss Cas, Sam dies; if he does, Cas loses his grace/power and becomes human; and the curse can't be reversed or interfered by angel power, if Dean tries, Dean dies.

 ## Chap 3 The Curse

 > Dean's devastated, more repressed to keep himself away from Cas, disguises as anger toward Cas even after Cas comes back to bunker after losing angel tablet (gut open by Naomi/Crowley, not recovered as quickly as he'd wish)
 >
-> Cas gets pushed away by Dean's pride and angry attitude, blaming him for everything (like canon S08E21/22), but Dean regrets immediately when Cas's almost pushed to leave
+> Cas gets pushed away by Dean's pride and angry attitude, being blamed by Dean for everything (like canon S08E21/22), but Dean regrets immediately when Cas's almost pushed to leave
 >
 > Dean apologizes and goes soft and asks Cas to stay, confesses the curse
 >
-> they'll research on reversing the curse but lower priority than finding ways to save Sam, Cas agrees to help, but also very hesitantly express he's fine to lose his power, willing to sacrifice his power if it saves Sam, proposing them to kiss
+> They agree they'll research on reversing the curse but it's lower priority than finding ways to save Sam, Cas agrees to help, but also very hesitantly express he's fine to lose his power, willing to sacrifice his power if it saves Sam, proposing them to kiss
 >
-> Dean refuses, Cas mistakes as Dean doesn't want them kiss no matter what, Dean knows he misunderstand but can't correct him, more torn apart
+> Dean refuses, Cas mistakes as Dean doesn't want them to kiss no matter what, Dean knows he misunderstand but can't correct him, more torn apart
 >
 > both self-torturing and painfully mistaken, a lot of miscommunication